department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/untouched_submission_audit/526_state_repair_tdd.md

 ### Acceptance Criteria

-To recap our stated, high-level goals, Our solution must do these three things:
+To recap our [stated, high-level goals](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/disability/526ez/engineering_research/untouched_submission_audit/526_state_repair_tdd.md#problem-statement-1), Our solution must do these three things:

-- **Create data:** Allow identification of submissions that can be ignored (successful or in-process) to facilitate exclusive methodology.
+- **Create data:** Identify submissions that can be ignored (successful or in-process) to facilitate exclusive methodology.
 - **Record data:** This data should live in our database, not external documents.
 - **Expose data:** We need codified ways of interacting with this data and view submissions by state.

-and our implementation must:
+and our implementation must also:

 1. Be simple
 2. Remove redundant sources of truth